 Overnight Order Flow of Market Orders & Limit Orders

 Common Gaps nearly always fill.
-This means that the stock price will move in the opposite direction, of the original price move that caused the gap.
-So if a stock has a Common Gap that moves price up, in a few days price will move down and “fill” the gap before resuming its intended path.
+This means that the stock price will move in the opposite direction of the original price move that caused the gap.
+So, if a stock has a Common Gap that moves price up, in a few days the price will move down and “fill” the gap before resuming its intended path.

-The two green arrows point to the last gap in this chart example, which is NOT a Common Gap nor is it a Breakaway Gap.
-Breakaways are strictly a gap that jumps completely over and above resistance.
+In this chart example, the two green arrows point to the last gap, which is NOT a Common Gap or a Breakaway Gap.
+Breakaways are strictly gaps that jump completely over and above resistance.
 This gap did not jump over resistance completely.

 Martha Stokes CMT

 TechniTrader technical analysis using a FreeStockCharts chart, courtesy of Worden Bros. and FreeStockCharts.com

 Instructor & Developer of TechniTrader Stock & Option Courses

 Copyright ©2017–2021 Decisions Unlimited, Inc. dba TechniTrader.
 All rights reserved.

 TechniTrader is also a registered trademark of Decisions Unlimited, Inc.